-(c) Variable Interest Entities (Continued)

-(i) VIE agreements amongst Beijing uCloudlink, Shenzhen uCloudlink and its nominee shareholders (Continued)

-Powers of Attorney
+- 1. Organization and principal activities (Continued) - (c) Variable Interest Entities (Continued) - (i) VIE agreements among Beijing uCloudlink, Shenzhen uCloudlink and its nominee shareholders (Continued) - Powers of Attorney

 Pursuant to the irrevocable power of attorney executed by each shareholder of Shenzhen uCloudlink, each such shareholder appointed Beijing uCloudlink as its attorney-in-fact to exercise such shareholders' rights in Shenzhen uCloudlink, including, without limitation, the power to vote on its behalf on all matters of Shenzhen uCloudlink requiring shareholder approval under PRC laws and regulations and the articles of association of Shenzhen uCloudlink.
 Each power of attorney will remain in force until the termination of the Exclusive Business Cooperation Agreement.